jojasadventure/dipole-classifiers/README.md

 - OPTION C: GPU embedding:
     - Edit the provided docker-compose.tei.yaml to set your GPU IMAGE_TAG
-    - Optionally rename to docker-compose.yml and run
+    - Optionally rename to docker-compose.yml and run with `docker compose up`